 In the last several years, the way we work has changed drastically for many companies.
 The Covid-19 pandemic didn’t start changes in office culture or even a work-from-home set-up, but it certainly accelerated the change and forced most companies to experiment with new types of working environments.
 And many of these models are sticking around—some permanently.
-One of the most popular environments that many companies adapted before Covid, during Covid, and are continuing after is the hybrid culture.
+One of the most popular environments that many companies adopted before Covid, during Covid, and are continuing after is the hybrid culture.

 What is hybrid work culture?
 We’ll walk you through what this culture is, its strengths and weaknesses, and finally, 6 steps to create a thriving hybrid culture in your office.